openshift/monitor-project-lifecycle/doc/monitoring_workflow.md

 1. Open Questions:
    * Should we cleanup the project on both the start of the loop and the end of the loop?
    * What rights are needed to create openshift-\* and kube-\* namespaces?
-      * How do we grant those rights to the service account that monitor-project-lifecycle will use?
+      * How do we grant those rights to the service account that monitor-jenkins-lifecycle will use?
-   * Should the stored template to use be a parameter to monitor-project-lifecycle?
+   * Should the stored template to use be a parameter to monitor-jenkins-lifecycle?
       * Would be more flexible, but we'll also need to pass in the details of the deployed app. e.g. dc name, service name, route name, etc.